 Every VAR model can be specified in the form of VECM by differencing the variables and introducing error correction terms.
 However, VECM is used only in the presence of cointegrating or long-run relationships.
 If there is no cointegration or if the variables are stationary, the VAR model should be applied.
 You can learn more about the interpretation of the VECM model in the VECM Estimation and Interpretation post.

 Non-stationary variables are said to be cointegrated if their linear combination is stationary.
 For example, if two variables in a system are I(1) or integrated of order 1, but their linear regression yields an error term that is stationary.
 In such a case, we can say that the two variables are cointegrated and have a long-run relationship.
 Such variables move together over time and share a common stochastic trend.
+You can learn more about it from the post on Cointegration: Meaning, Tests and Models.

 The VECM model is used to analyze cointegrated variables or cointegrating relationships.
 It provides a mechanism to understand the long-run as well as short-run behaviour of the variables in the system.